 Blue light at night effectively shuts down melatonin production, so you need to block all blue wavelengths for a couple of hours before bed.
 You may be thinking… “ha!
-I don’t need to wear silly looking blue-blocking glasses because I have night shift enabled on my phone/tablet.”
-Well, it turns out that researchers studied the night shift mode at a couple of different settings, and it did very little to prevent melatonin production from being suppressed.
-So either (shock face!) put away electronic devices a couple hours before bed or get a pair of blue-blocking glasses.
+I don’t need to wear silly-looking blue-blocking glasses because I have night shift enabled on my phone/tablet.”
+Well, it turns out that researchers studied the night shift mode in a couple of different settings, and it did very little to prevent melatonin production from being suppressed.
+So either put away electronic devices a couple of hours before bed or get a pair of blue-blocking glasses.

 It takes a couple of weeks to get your body’s melatonin production up to optimal after you start blocking blue light at night.
 In the meantime, you could increase your consumption of foods that contain melatonin.
 Foods high in melatonin include tart cherries, grapes, and almonds.
-Interestingly, melatonin levels fluctuate in plants as well, so the time of harvest, season, and other environmental conditions may affect the levels found in plants.
+Interestingly, melatonin levels also fluctuate in plants, so the time of harvest, season, and other environmental conditions may affect the levels found in plants.

 Why not take a melatonin pill instead of blocking blue light at night?
-Well, your body’s production of melatonin (without unnatural light) is a bell-shaped curve.
-Taking a pill gives you a big dose immediately that then gets metabolized and eliminated.
-Most people are better off with increasing their natural production of melatonin.
+Well, your body’s melatonin production (without unnatural light) is a bell-shaped curve.
+Taking a pill immediately gives you a big dose that gets metabolized and eliminated.
+Most people are better off increasing their natural production of melatonin.

-The liver coordinates our metabolism through the synthesis of lipids from carbohydrates and storage of both fats and carbs as glycogen.
-The liver’s peripheral circadian clock is powered by both the SCN (core clock) and by feeding timing.
-CLOCK and BMAL1 genes are thus involved in the rhythm of glucose metabolism and release.
+The liver coordinates our metabolism through the synthesis of lipids from carbohydrates and the storage of both fats and carbs as glycogen.
+The liver’s peripheral circadian clock is powered by both the SCN (core clock) and feeding timing.
+Also, the CLOCK and BMAL1 genes participate in the rhythm of glucose metabolism and release.

 What does this mean?
-Our body is primed to break things down (metabolize) better at different times of the day.
-This applies to everything coming into the liver – from foods that we eat to toxins we are exposed to.
+Our body breaks things down (metabolize) better at different times of the day.
+This applies to everything coming into the liver – from foods we eat to toxins we are exposed to.
 Here are a couple of studies on food as examples:

-A study of 93 overweight women looked at the effects of either a higher calorie breakfast or a higher calorie dinner over a 12-week diet plan.
-The results showed that those eating the higher calories at breakfast lost 2.5 times the amount of weight as the high dinner group.
-The higher calorie breakfast group also had a decrease in triglycerides by 33% compared with the high-calorie dinner group which had an increase in triglycerides.
+A study of 93 overweight women examined the effects of a higher-calorie breakfast or a higher-calorie dinner over a 12-week diet plan.
+The results showed that those eating the higher calories at breakfast lost 2.5 times as much weight as the high dinner group.
+The higher-calorie breakfast group also had a decrease in triglycerides by 33% compared with the high-calorie dinner group, which had an increase in triglycerides.

 Generally, we can sum it up as glucose metabolism is best in the morning.[ref]
-It makes sense, then, if you are eating a mixed diet of carbs, proteins, and fats to shift your carb intake towards the morning hours and eat fewer carbs at your evening meal.
-This is even more evident in studies of people who already have impaired glucose tolerance.
-One study looked at the differences between high fat in the morning and high carb in the evening or the reverse (high carb morning/high fat dinner).
-It found that the high fat morning/high carb dinner “shows an unfavourable effect on glycaemic control” especially in those with already impaired glucose tolerance.
+It makes sense if you are eating a mixed diet of carbs, proteins, and fats to shift your carb intake towards the morning hours and eat fewer carbs at your evening meal.
+This is even more evident in studies of people with impaired glucose tolerance.
+One study examined the differences between high fat in the morning and high carb in the evening or the reverse (high-carb morning/high-fat dinner).
+It found that the high-fat morning/high-carb dinner “shows an unfavorable effect on glycaemic control,” especially in those with already impaired glucose tolerance.
 “Consequently, large, carbohydrate-rich dinners should be avoided, primarily by subjects with impaired glucose metabolism.”[ref]

 What about time-restricted eating?

-Time restricted eating (TRE) is a concept whereby people eat all of their daily calories within a specific window of time.
-There have been several good animal studies showing that eating the same number of calories during a restricted feeding window (8 hrs to 10 hrs) causes mice to weigh less than the control groups that are eating the same number of calories spread throughout the 24 hour day.
+Time-restricted eating (TRE) is a concept whereby people eat all of their daily calories within a specific window of time.
+Several good animal studies have shown that eating the same number of calories during a restricted feeding window (8 hrs to 10 hrs) causes mice to weigh less than the control groups that are eating the same number of calories spread throughout the 24-hour day.
 It can also reverse the progression of metabolic diseases such as type-2 diabetes.[ref][ref]

 What time of the day should you do TRE?

-A time-restricted feeding study for an 8 week period had participants eating their normal amount of calories during a 4-hour window in the evening (5 – 9 pm).
+A time-restricted feeding study for an 8-week period had participants eating their normal amount of calories during a 4-hour window in the evening (5 – 9 pm).
 Participants did lose a little weight, but they also had increased fasting blood glucose levels and impaired glucose tolerance.[ref]
-This seems to indicate that a time restricted feeding plan at any time does work to reduce weight, but the feeding window needs to be earlier in the day so as to not impair glucose tolerance.
+This indicates that a time-restricted feeding plan at any time reduces weight, but the feeding window needs to be earlier in the day to not impair glucose tolerance.

-A cross-over study had participants eat their first meal of the day either a half hour after waking or 5.5 hours after waking.
-One of the findings was that PER2 expression was delayed by about an hour when the people shifted their mealtime later in the day.
+A cross-over study had participants eat their first meal of the day either a half-hour or 5.5 hours after waking.
+One of the findings suggested PER2 (core circadian rhythm gene) expression was delayed by about an hour when the people shifted their mealtime later in the day.
 Another finding was that glucose levels remained high in those eating late.[ref]

 The research really is good on the effectiveness of a time-restricted eating program.
-If you are the type of person likes experimenting and who needs to set some rules for yourself, try a TRE program.
-Example: eat a good breakfast at 7:30 before heading out the door to work; lunch around noon; and then finish up with a light meal around 6:30 pm.
+If you are the type of person who likes experimenting and who needs to set some rules for yourself, try a TRE program.
+For example: eat a good breakfast at 7:30 before heading out the door to work, lunch around noon, and then finish up with a light meal around 6:30 pm.
 This gives you an 11-hour eating window.
 Simple.
-And shown to be effective.
+And effective.

 Of course, I have to talk about genetics here.
-We are all different, and our genes play a role in our natural circadian rhythm.
-I’ve written other articles on this topic as well, so I won’t go too in depth here.
+We are all different, and our genes affect our natural circadian rhythm.
+I’ve also written other articles on this topic, so I won’t go too in-depth here.

-The most obvious example of genes affecting our circadian rhythm and our propensity to gain weight is the aptly named CLOCK (Circadian Locomotor Output Cycles Kaput) gene.
+The most obvious example of genes affecting our circadian rhythm and propensity to gain weight is the CLOCK (Circadian Locomotor Output Cycles Kaput) gene.
 This is one of our core circadian genes, setting the daily rhythms for the rest of our body.

-A small trial with 40 middle-aged women (half were TT, half were CT or CC) found that those who carried the C allele lost less weight (about 7lbs less) and also woke up ~30 minutes later in the morning.
-They also ate breakfast about an hour later than those with TT.
-Additionally, the study looked at heart rate variability and several markers of autonomic nervous system function.
-It found that “As compared with TT carriers, risk allele C carriers had a reduction of 34–57% in the daily rhythm amplitude of parasympathetic activity…” The C allele carriers had reduced parasympathetic tone during the night and increased parasympathetic tone during the day.
+A small trial with 40 middle-aged women (half were T/T, half were C/T or C/C) found those carrying the C allele lost less weight (about 7 lbs less) and also woke up ~30 minutes later in the morning.
+They also ate breakfast about an hour later than those with T/T. Additionally, the study looked at heart rate variability and several markers of autonomic nervous system function.
+It found that “As compared with T/T carriers, risk allele C carriers had a reduction of 34–57% in the daily rhythm amplitude of parasympathetic activity…” The C allele carriers had reduced parasympathetic tone during the night and increased parasympathetic tone during the day.
 Think of it as an overall flattened sine wave.
-The study also found that those with a higher amplitude (think taller sine wave graph) of parasympathetic tone had greater weight loss during the 30-week study.[ref]
+The study also found that those with higher amplitude (think taller sine wave graph) of parasympathetic tone had greater weight loss during the 30-week study.[ref]

 Another study of this variant showed that morning gastric motility may be slower in C allele carriers.
 Variant carriers also had somewhat lower morning diastolic blood pressure.[ref]
 This may play a role in timing for breakfast, with C allele carriers perhaps wanting to eat breakfast an hour or two later.

 Around 30 – 40 percent of the population carries this CLOCK gene variant.
-For these people, it may be even more important to watch your blue-light exposure at night so that you aren’t fighting a lack of melatonin alongside your natural propensity for staying up a little later.
+It may be even more important for these people to watch their blue-light exposure at night so that they aren’t fighting a lack of melatonin alongside their natural propensity for staying up a little later.
 Get into a good routine for getting to bed at a reasonable hour, and, if possible, shift your morning work schedule a little later to allow you to get enough sleep.
 Yes, I know that is easier said than done.
 While you may not be the person who wants to get up at 6:30 am, this variant is more of an hour or two shift rather than an ‘I should sleep in until noon’ excuse.